 A dedicated family man, Stefano is survived by his three children: Santo (Joan), Cathy (Nino), and Steve (Sindee), who run the winery today.
 He leaves behind many grandchildren: Anthony, Steve, Lisa, Michael, Jennifer, David, Dante, Blake, Christopher, and Alex.
 And he is also survived by seven great-grandchildren.
 Stefano left an indelible mark on his family and his community that will never be forgotten.
 His legacy will live on forever in everyone’s hearts and in the soul of the winery and the city he loved.
 As Stefano would always say, “Sempre Avanti”, just keep moving forward no matter what challenges life brings you.

 In lieu of ﬂowers, the family requests donations be made to Saint Peter’s Italian Catholic Church in memory of Stefano Riboli.
-Donations can be made at https://stpeteritalianchurchla.org/ opens in a new window or for assistance call 323-225-8119 opens in a new window.
+Donations can be made at https://stpeteritalianchurchla.org/ or for assistance call 323-225-8119.Service Details

 Date: Monday July 22, 2019